aphp/edsnlp/docs/pipes/core/normalizer.md

 ## Configuration

-The pipeline can be configured using the following parameters :
+The pipeline component can be configured using the following parameters :

-::: edsnlp.pipelines.core.normalizer.factory.create_component
+::: edsnlp.pipes.core.normalizer.factory.create_component
     options:
        only_parameters: true

-## Pipelines
+## Pipes

 Let's review each subcomponent.

 ### Lowercase

-The `eds.lowercase` pipeline transforms every token to lowercase.
+The `eds.lowercase` pipeline component transforms every token to lowercase.
 It is not configurable.

 Consider the following example :